zacharywilliams05/Configure_AWSCLI_Terraform/README.md

 8. Select the radio button for command line interface (CLI)
 <img width="425" height="327" alt="image" src="https://github.com/user-attachments/assets/7a51f424-a732-49e9-b600-b3f2156a862d" />

+9. Enter a tag value if you like and click generate access keys.
+You should be presented with access keys for the user account.

 ## Step 5 : Configure awscli to use the access keys
 1. Enter the command
      ```bash